Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable | Creates global variable with NAME: BEST and VALUE: School 8-true_knowledge | Script for arithmetic expansion and paramater expansion combined 9-divide_and_rule | Prints arithmetic division of POWER var by DIVIDE var
+7-create_global_variable | Creates global variable with NAME: BEST and VALUE: School 8-true_knowledge | Script for arithmetic expansion and paramater expansion combined 9-divide_and_rule | Prints arithmetic division of POWER var by DIVIDE var 10-love_exponent_breath | Prints arithmetic operation of powers, by raising BREATH var to the power of LOVE var